 • Donated to the NAACP, America’s premier organization fighting for racial justice and equality, and to Color of Change, the nation’s largest online racial justice organization building campaigns to advance the rights of Black Americans.

-• Created opportunities for information and education by participating in more conversations in the captions and the comment sections of our social channels.
-We can’t promise we will be able to engage on every single comment – but we’ll continue to make an effort to use our channels for constructive dialogue.
+• Continued to create opportunities for information and education by participating in more conversations in the captions and the comment sections of our social channels, using our voice for constructive dialogue.

 We look forward to expanding our efforts and fostering a positive and productive dialogue around this topic.
 We will continue reading and responding to your comments, and we encourage you to provide us with your feedback.